tldr-pages/tldr/pages/linux/fwconsole.md

 `fwconsole reload`

-- Start Asterisk and run other needed FreePBX commands:
+- Start Asterisk and other commands needed by FreePBX:

 `fwconsole start`

-- Stop Asterisk and run other needed FreePBX commands:
+- Stop Asterisk and other commands needed by FreePBX:

 `fwconsole stop`